 On this page

-- The journal Clinical Anatomy has recently published a special issue on “Ethics in Anatomy” (January 2016), edited by Gareth Jones.
+- In January 2016, the journal Clinical Anatomy has published a special issue on “Ethics in Anatomy”, edited by Gareth Jones.
 Please visit:

 All articles are open source!